h0ngcha0/liuhongchao.github.io/_posts/2015-05-17-scala-implicits.md

 ---
 layout: post
 category: Software, scala
-title: implicits and method injection in Scala
+title: Method injection in Scala
 ---

 I remember the horror when I first came across *implicit* in scala, it